 Your dentist will prepare the tooth to the ideal shape for accommodating the crown.
-This will involve removing some of the outer surface of the tooth being crowned.
+This will involve removing some of the outer surfaces of the tooth being crowned.
 Once the tooth is shaped, your dentist will take an impression (mould) Of your teeth and one of the opposite arch.
-This information ,along with the correct tooth shade, is transferred to the Dental Laboratory who will then construct the Crown.
+This information, along with the correct tooth shade, is transferred to the Dental Laboratory who will then construct the Crown.

 - What happens between appointments?

 A prefabricated temporary crown is cemented over the prepared tooth while you wait for the custom Crown to arrive.

 When the dentist is happy with the fit and appearance of the new crown it will be fixed into place with a special adhesive dental cement.

 - How long does crowning take?

 You will need at least two visits: the first for the preparation, shade taking and fitting the temporary crown; and the second to fit the definitive crown.
 There will usually be about 1 to 2 weeks in between appointments.
 Does it hurt to have a tooth prepared for a Crown?
 No. A Local anaesthetic is used and the preparation should feel no different from a filling.